FelixAburto/Implementing-a-SIEM-In-Azure-and-Mapping-Live-Cyber-Attacks/README.md

 ### Creating a Workbook in Microsoft Sentinel:

 The next step will be to create a workbook within the Microsoft Sentinel that we set up earlier.
-To do this we are going to go to our Sentinal that we created and on the next page click on "Workbook" under Threat Management.
+To do this we are going to go to our Sentinel that we created and on the next page click on "Workbook" under Threat Management.
 Afterwards click on "Add Workbook" and on the next page delete the default items by clicking "Edit".
 We should see three dots appear next to the items.
 Click on the the three dots and click remove for each of them until there is nothing left.
-After the items are gone we should see the option to add new items.
+After the items are gone, we should see the option to add new items.
 Click on that and select "Add Query" from the drop down menu.
 <br />

 <br />